mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - LVM (Logical Volume Management) Related Items.md

     sudo mount /dev/test_group/test_volume ~/mount_test/

 If the device mounted, you should be returned cleanly to the command prompt.
 To see if it is mounted, just check the output of `mount -l` or `df -h` to see it there.
+Here is an example of some `df -h` output:

+	Filesystem                          Size  Used Avail Use% Mounted on /dev/mapper/sandbox--vg-root         28G  2.8G   24G  11% /
+	udev                                2.0G  4.0K  2.0G   1% /dev
+	tmpfs                               396M  356K  395M   1% /run
+	none                                5.0M     0  5.0M   0% /run/lock
+	none                                2.0G     0  2.0G   0% /run/shm
+	/dev/sda1                           236M   36M  188M  16% /boot
+	/dev/mapper/test_group-test_volume  7.8G   19M  7.4G   1% /home/sysop/mount_test

 And finally to make that volume mount automatically on system start, we need to edit the `fstab` like this: